segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 ### Identify

-The [Identify call](/docs/connections/spec/identify/) lets you tie a user to their actions, and record traits about them.
-It includes a unique User ID, and any optional traits you know about them.
+The [Identify call](/docs/connections/spec/identify/) lets you tie a user to their actions and record traits about them.
+It includes a unique User ID and any optional traits you know about them.

 Segment recommends that you make an Identify call when the user first creates an account, and when they update their information.
 If users can log out of your app, you should call `identify` when a user logs back in.